m4ttsch/omscs-notes-notes/computer-networks/traffic-engineering.md

 Enforcing consistent advertisements turns out to be difficult in practice.

 ### Reduce overhead of routing changes
-A third goal of interdomain traffic engineering is to reduce the overhead of routing changes; that is, we’d like to achieve our network goals with changes to as few IP prefixes as possible.
+A third goal of interdomain traffic engineering is to reduce the overhead of routing changes; that is, we'd like to achieve our network goals with changes to as few IP prefixes as possible.

 To achieve this, we can group related prefixes.
 Rather than exploring all combinations of prefixes in order to move a particular volume of traffic, we can identify routing choices that group routes that have the same AS paths, and we can move groups of prefixes according to the groups of prefixes that share an AS path.